-US-Russia ambassador Jon Huntsman stepping down
+U.S.-Russia ambassador Jon Huntsman stepping down

 Other potential gubernatorial candidates include retiring U.S. Rep. Rob Bishop and former Utah House Speaker Greg Hughes, both Republicans.

-AP writer Jim Heintz in Moscow contributed to this report.
+Associated Press writer Jim Heintz in Moscow contributed to this report.